glowkeeper/pandoc-presentations/README.md

 To use [pandoc-build.sh](bin/pandoc-build.sh), clone this repository onto a Mac (it probably works on 'nix's too, but I've not verified that) then follow the instructions below.

+## Warning

+This software is provided as-is.
+It is not military grade and if it works out of the box, well, that's remarkable :) However, I hope it serves as a good example of the use of [pandoc](https://github.com/jgm/pandoc/releases/download/1.17.0.2/).

 ## Dependencies

 Ensure the following dependencies are met.